yee-yong/drag-to-reorganize-menu/README.md

 # drag-to-reorganize-menu

-You may drag item at will to reorganize menu.
+You may drag item to reorganize menu.
 This app is written entirely in Swift.

 Here is the GIF: